kal273/mining-news/README.md

-# mining-news
+# Django Backend
-News application for the mining work site — built with Django, React, and Flutter.
+This folder contains the Django backend.